 Before this repeal really takes hold, there are legal hurdles ahead.
 The attorneys general of several states, including New York, Pennsylvania, Massachusetts and Minnesota, have announced their intention to challenge the FCC’s repeal in court.

 Finally,it will take months for the FCC’s net neutrality repeal to be approved by the Office of Management and Budget.
-So stayed tuned for more developments regarding your Internet service.
+So stay tuned for more developments regarding your Internet service.